Mooncake009/Ebay_Perfume_Sales_Analysis/README.md

 ```
 #### Insights:
 - The number of brands that cater to both male and female perfumes.
-- The most sold perfume and total sales by price.
+- The perfume that is sold the most and the total sales by price.

 ### Conclusion/Recommendation
 #### Findings: